"It is wild out here!"- Oyster Jim

 Can we get married somewhere along the trail?

 Yes, people arrange small wedding ceremonies at Big Beach, and photo sessions are often held at viewpoints along the trail.
 Please contact the District of Ucluelet for more information about wedding ceremonies in public spaces.
 Parks and trails can not be closed for functions.

 Is there RV (camper) parking?

 We have a few designated RV parking at the Lighthouse Loop parking lot located off Coast Guard road.
 If these are full or you have a large RV please use the paved parking area at the lighthouse.
-Smaller RVs can also use the Brown's Beach Parking lot.
+Small RVs can also use the Brown's Beach Parking lot.
 Browns Beach is not recommended for larger RVs as there is limited space to turn around.
 There is limited RV parking available at the Ucluelet Community Center (near Big Beach).
-Ucluelet is a small town, it is often quite close to walk from your campground.
+Ucluelet is a small town, it is often quite close to walk or cycle from your campground.
 No camping is permitted in parking lots.

 When is the best time to see storms?